 Prices for commercial use range from $13-$250 for up to 50 collaborators and can be billed on a monthly/yearly basis.

-This free product by Mozilla has been around for many years, making it a well-known option for many projects, it is a Defect Tracking System designed to help you manage software development.
-It is simple and limited, but it does the job it aims to do, allowing individual or groups of developers to keep track of outstanding bugs in their product effectively.
+This free product by Mozilla has been around for many years, making it a well-known option for many development projects.
+It is a Defect Tracking System designed to help you manage your software development process.
+It is simple and limited, but it does the job it aims to do, allowing individual or groups of developers to effectively keep track of bugs in their product.

-MantisBT is a simple yet powerful open source bug tracking solution.
-It not only comes as a web application but also has its own mobile version.
-In addition, it can be hosted by using the MantisHub.
+MantisBT is a simple yet powerful open-source bug tracking solution.
+It has a web application version as well as its own mobile version.
+In addition, it can be hosted using the MantisHub.

 Continuous Integration (CI/CD) tools

 Continuous integration, delivery, and development are the practices of merging all developers’ working copies with a shared mainline of their codebase several times a day.
-This ensures the stability of the code and helps the team to maintain a collaborative and working level product throughout the development process.
+This ensures the stability of the code and helps the team to maintain a collaborative product throughout the development process.

-When looking for a CI testing tool you need a solution that will make your complicated testing simpler.
-But you will still need to ask yourself some questions in order to make an informed and individual decision.
+If you are looking for a CI/CD testing tool, you need a solution that will make your complicated testing simpler.
+But you still need to ask yourself some questions in order to make an informed and individual decision.

-- Open Source or Proprietary Software – While Open source can be cheaper and can by nature (with the help of developers) be exactly the solution you need, there are also tangible costs, including setup and maintenance by knowledgeable professionals to consider.
-Proprietary Software, on the other hand, often comes with built-in support and maintenance, which make the whole process more pleasant and reliable.
+- Open Source or Proprietary Software – While open-source can be cheaper, and can by nature (with the help of developers) be exactly the solution you need, there are also tangible costs - including setup and maintenance by knowledgeable professionals to consider.
+Proprietary Software, on the other hand, often comes with built-in support and maintenance, which makes the whole process more pleasant and reliable.

-- Integration with Existing Tools – This one should be a core consideration.
-Unless you are setting something up for the first time, you will want to be sure that the solution you choose integrates with any of your existing testing tools (other automation tools, test management tools , task management etc.).
+- Integration with Existing Tools – This point should be a core consideration.
+Unless you are setting something up for the first time, you will want to be sure that the solution you choose integrates with any of your existing testing tools (other automation tools, test management tools, task management, etc.).
+So, ensure that your CI server integrates properly. test management tools , task management etc.).
 So ensure that your CI server integrates properly